zextras/tech-doc/source/carbonio-ce/adminpanel/domains/manage.rst

            wipe it, so the user is forced to change it on the next login attempt.

+      * The quota used and available for the e-mails and the |file|
+        module.
+It is possible to insert up to **three** decimal digits for each quota.

       * To remove the user's password from LDAP

       * The Distribution List memberships